Lambda Perturbations of Keplerian Orbits: 3. Discussion and conclusions

-In summary, we presented a rigorous mathematical formulation of the two-body problem in the $ \Lambda $-dominated cosmology with an adequate asymptotics at infinity.
+In summary, we presented a rigorous mathematical formulation of the two-body problem in the $ \Lambda $-dominated Universe with the adequate cosmological asymptotics at infinity.
 A set of solutions of the respective equations of motion was obtained numerically.
-It was found that, in some circumstances, the secular perturbation of orbits by the $ \Lambda $-term can be appreciable and even reach the rate of the standard Hubble flow.
-This fact implies that a possible presence of the local cosmological influences should be taken into account very carefully in the future analyses of dynamics of the planetary and other binary systems.
+It was found that, at least in some circumstances, the specific secular perturbations of orbits by the $ \Lambda $-term become appreciable and can even reach the rate of the standard Hubble flow.
+From our point of view, this fact is interesting both by itself and may have important consequences for the long-term dynamics of the realistic Keplerian orbits.
+Therefore, a possible presence of such effects should be taken into account very carefully in the future high-precision analyses of planetary and interacting stellar systems.